sebastianspicker/baseline-ops/README.md

 A working tree for win-mdm-security-hardening-kit with an evolving implementation history.

 ## Overview
-win-mdm-security-hardening-kit documents maintained build commands, known limits, and remaining work.
+win-mdm-security-hardening-kit records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: publication.
-Earlier setup detail now lives in maintained guidance.
+Maintenance guidance now reflects the stable shape.

 ## Usage
 - Made the string assumptions easier to check later.